 Thousands of people in places such as Agbogbloshie face significant hardship and poverty.

-That should partly explain why it is easy to turn a blind eye to the open burning of electrical wires for copper recovery near the center of Accra, Ghana’s capital city.
+That should explain why Ghana has turn a blind eye to the open burning of electrical wires for copper recovery near the center of Accra, the country's capital city.

-True, this provides the impoverished young people in and around Agbogbloshie a desperately needed work.
+True, this provides the impoverished young people in and around Agbogbloshie a desperately needed work alright.

-Yes, Accra residents regularly pick up vegetables, fruits, beef, etc. from Agbogbloshie.
+Yes, Accra residents regularly pick up yam, vegetables, fruits, beef and fish from Agbogbloshie.

 In fact, according to the Food and Agricultural Organization of the United Nations (FAO), one third of street food venders in Accra pick up their inputs from Agbogbloshie.